willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 All species-specific demographic components demonstrated convergence with $\hat{R} <1.05$ and low to no divergent iterations.
 In comparing the simple intercept model with the more complete versions, the LOO-CV consistently favored the complete model for all three demographic rates, featuring plot random effects, competition, and climate covariates, over other competing models (supplementary material 1).
 The absolute values of LOO-CV suggested that the growth model gained the most information from including covariates, followed by recruitment and survival models.
-We compared known trait groups from the literature, leveraging the mechanistic equations characterizing each demographic component.
 We further validated our model predictions by comparing the parameters with traits groups such as growth rate classes, maximum observed size, maximum observed age, shade tolerance, and seed mass [@burns1990silvics;@diaz2022].

 The growth model intercept comprises two parameters, one determining the asymptotic size ($\zeta_{\infty}$) and the annual growth rate $\Gamma$.